fhollenbach/Polisci209_2018/pages/syllabus.md

 ### ACADEMIC HONESTY:
-All students should follow the highest standards of academic integrity.
-Cheating or plagiarism will not be tolerated in any way.
-If you are unsure what entails plagiarism, come talk to me.
+All students should follow the highest standards of academic integrity. __Cheating or plagiarism will not be tolerated in any way.__ If you are unsure what entails plagiarism, come talk to me.
 For more info, see: [http://student-rules.tamu.edu/aggiecode & http://aggiehonor.tamu.edu](http://student-rules.tamu.edu/aggiecode & http://aggiehonor.tamu.edu).
 “An Aggie does not lie, cheat or steal, or tolerate those who do.”
+Your written assignments are to be submitted via Turnitin, which makes the detection of plagiarism and cheating very easy.
+Any cases of cheating or plagiarism will be submitted to the academic honor council.

 Regarding group work: Unless explicitly otherwise specified, your homework and assignments are not to be done in groups and should be